(With thanks to Andre Aciman, for a variation of the title.)

 When I enrolled in graduate school, things began to change.
 The registrar insisted that my email address and placard match the spelling of my name on my passport.
 For the first time since grade school, my name in the classroom was Roxani again.
 I couldn’t quite correct my professors; Roxani was my name, after all, so I began to lead a bit of a double life.
 I introduced myself as Roxanne — the only name I had ever called myself in English, and a name most everyone could pronounce.
 Roxani was reserved for Greece — for childhood, parents, and a different self.

 The deeper my roots in the United States became, the more the bureaucracy expanded.
-(Greece and the U.S. and, arguably, everywhere have that in common…) Taxes, leases, and immigration documents all demanded a resurgence of the legal name to which I was born, not the English name and spelling I was bequeathed in the fifth grade.
-When Elijah became acquainted with my homeland, he quickly grew fond of adding an -aki suffix to every Greek word he knew: souvlaki mou, Roxanaki mou.
+Taxes, leases, and immigration documents all demanded a resurgence of the legal name to which I was born, not the English name and spelling I was bequeathed in the fifth grade.
+When my then partner became acquainted with my homeland, he quickly grew fond of adding an -aki suffix to every Greek word he knew: souvlaki mou, Roxanaki mou.

 In the summer of 2014, I found myself on my Greek balcony anew, in the throes of one more round of immigration-related agonizing.
 I was Roxani for a whole summer, the longest period I have lived by that name as an adult.
 When I returned to the U.S., it seemed some of the aura of home had stayed with me: “Can I call you Roxani?,” a new colleague asked me, with the kind of warm forthrightness I hadn’t encountered when it came to my foreignness before.